kritzcreek/psc-ide/PROTOCOL.md

 ```

 ### CaseSplit

-The CaseSplit command takes a line of source code, an area in that line of code and replaces it with all patterns for a given type:
+The CaseSplit command takes a line of source code, an area in that line of code
+and replaces it with all patterns for a given type.
+The parameter `annotations`
+is used to turn type annotations on or off for the constructor fields.

 ```json
 {